Santa Cruz Xoxocotlán: Celebrations and commemorations

 The two most important celebrations held in the municipality are “martes de brujas” or Witch Tuesdays and Day of the Dead.
 Tuesdays during Lent are called the “martes de brujas” or Witch Tuesdays.
 On these days, tamales with panela cheese are sold along with atole.
 The fourth Friday of Lent is called the Friday of the Samaritan, which is celebrated in the atrium of the town church with the sounds of bells, music and fireworks.
 The event ends with Mass.
 Lent ends with Holy Week, which includes a Passion Play.
 The fourth Tuesday in Lent has been host to an annual musical event called the Martes de Brujas since 2005.
 In 2009, the event included groups such as Sonora Santanera, the Dueto de Cuerdas de Oaxaca, El Grupo de Danzón and Lizet Santiago.
 The tradition of “Witch Tuesdays” dates back to the colonial period when Friar Domingo de Santamaría promoted the construction of a church with volunteers working nights.
 Women would come to offer tamales and atole to the volunteers, lighting their way with a type of lamp called a “bruja”, which contained a candle protected by paper shields.
-The consumption of tamales on these Tuesdays has been practiced since but in the 1970s, cultural events began to accompany the ritual.
+The consumption of tamales on these Tuesdays has been practiced since the 1970s.
+Cultural events began to accompany the ritual.

-During the month of October, the Virgin of the Rosary is celebrated with an event called the Rosario de Aurora, starting from the 3rd of October and ending with the beginning of Day of the Dead ceremonies on 31 October.
+During the month of October, the Virgin of the Rosary is celebrated with an event called the Rosario de Aurora, starting from the 3rd of October and ending with the beginning of Day of the Dead ceremonies on the 31st of October.
 Day of the Dead commemorations extend from 31 October to 2 November and even the poorest in the municipality save money in order to adorn graves with flowers and offer cigarettes, mole, chocolate and other things.
 The municipality is one of several in the area that receives a significant number of tourists during Day of the Dead, with more than 30,000 in 2005.